 How to Make Mochi with a Stand Mixer

-- 2 Tbsp Kinako (soybean flour) (This is enough for 2 mochi balls.
+- 2 Tbsp kinako (roasted soybean flour) (this is enough for 2 mochi balls.
 If you're making more, follow the ratio of 2 parts kinako to 1 part sugar)

 Before You Start…

-- This recipe was created using KitchenAid stand mixer (professional series).
-Please do not use a hand mixer to make this recipe as it's not strong enough to handle mochi.
-I cannot guarantee other equipment will work as I had never tested it.
+- This recipe was created using a KitchenAid stand mixer (professional series).
+Please do not use a hand mixer to make this recipe as the motor is not powerful enough to handle mochi.
+I cannot guarantee that other equipment will work as I have not tested it.
 You can always pound the cooked glutinous rice with a wooden mallet.

 - Measure the glutinous rice.
 One rice cooker cup (180 ml) of glutinous rice is 150 grams.
 You will need 3 rice cooker cups (540 ml, 450 grams).

 - To rinse the glutinous rice, put the rice in a large bowl and add some water.
 Stir with your hands and quickly drain the water.